dgaydukov/cert-aws/files/sa.md

 You can create route53 health check for dns failover (you can also choose String matching and not just ensure that response is 200 http status, but check actual content of response)
 Apex domain - second level domain (example.com).
 All other like www.example.com, test.example.com - are third level domains Alias record - way route53 allows you to bind domain (both apex and any subdomain) to dns record of s3/elb/cloudfront/beanstack/api_gateway/vpc_endpoint (by default you should add IP address, but IP associated with these services can be changed due to scaling up/down)
 Alias is not the same as CNAME record.
-Internally route53 will substitute alias with appropriate IP address for A record.
+Internally route53 will substitute alias with appropriate IP address for `A` record.
 Of course you can take dns name of (let's say elb) and create CNAME record for this dns, and it would work the same way as alias for A record.
+Alias can be assigned to root domain, CNAME can't, only for subdomains.
+This is the main difference.
 But alias is better cause it gives IP.
 Alias automatically changes IP address in case it was changed in aws (suppose you have alias for elb dns, and elb ip has been changed => aws would change dns A record and propagate it to all dns servers)
 A record with Alias for elb `dig elb.aumingo.com`
 ```